 - reconstructive or plastic surgery

-- For general surgeons; have performed at least 8 C-sections during the past 2 years
+- For general surgeons, have performed at least 8 caesarean sections during the past 2 years.
+If all other criteria are met except for 8 caesarean sections note the following options:

-- Ability to work autonomously under basic conditions with limited materials and resources
+- Ability to work autonomously in basic conditions with limited materials and resources

 - Willingness to abide by Médecins Sans Frontières surgical protocols